-After you decide what city you’d like to visit, you can look at different activities for the city, which, of course, varies depending upon the destination.
-So for Orlando, your choices are for theme parks, cruises/water tours, and family friendly places, whereas for London your choices are more in line with museums, shows and parks/gardens.
+After you decide what city you’d like to visit, you can look at different activities for the town, which, of course, varies depending upon the destination.
+So for Orlando, your choices are for theme parks, cruises/water tours, and family-friendly places, whereas for London your options are more in line with museums, shows and parks/gardens.

 Visitacity even has vacation tips such as:

 - Smart packing tips